 Worth is a non-profit initiative powered by Goodwill Industries in partnership with Fanshawe College, Western University, and funded by the Federal Government and City of London.
 All proceeds help provide work opportunities, skills development and family strengthening for people who face barriers such as disability or social disadvantage with the aim of advancing individuals, families and communities toward self-sufficiency and prosperity.

-Did you know that not all of the clothes donated to Goodwill don’t get sold?
-Instead, these unwanted textiles head for the aftermarket stream often traveling to other countries, wasting energy and polluting our plant.
-But we are changing that.
+Did you know that not all clothes that get donated get sold?
+Instead, these unwanted textiles head for the aftermarket stream, wasting energy and polluting our planet.
+Goodwill is changing that.
 At WORTH, we believe in a holistic approach to fashion.
-We intentionally design products using donated materials, remanufacture them into items worth loving, and resell them to fund our skills training program.
-Then, when their lifecycle is up, we welcome them back through the donation stream to start the process over again.
+We intentionally design products using materials that Goodwill could not sell, remanufacturing them into items worth loving, and reselling them to fund our skills training program.
+Then, when their lifecycle is up, we welcome them back through the Goodwill donation stream to start the process over again.

 HOW IT STARTED

 WORTH began as a collaborative research project between Fanshawe College and Goodwill Industries, Ontario Great Lakes in London, Ont.
 Canada.
 Together, we set out to create a brand that defied the harsh realities of the fashion industry – one that diverted from landfills instead of adding to them; one that designed with intention and care; one that created opportunities for skilled workers to earn their worth.
 And that is exactly what we did.